 Ollie Higgins visits coroner Dr Warren Chapin to claim the body of his wife’s brother, who has been executed by electric chair.
 Chapin notes how the body died in a state of great fear and the spine has been snapped by an incredible force.
 He believes that this was caused by a living creature that he has named The Tingler.
 Chapin believes that The Tingler is a parasite that lives inside every human’s body and feeds on fear but can be destroyed by screaming.
 Chapin wants to capture a living Tingler.
 He locks himself in his lab and takes some LSD but is unable to prevent himself from screaming and thus killing his Tingler.
 Chapin then decides to use Higgins’s deaf-mute wife Martha as a subject in an experiment.
 He wants to scare her – because she cannot scream, she will be unable destroy her Tingler, meaning that he will be able to capture it.
 He sets about scaring Martha with various staged phenomena but instead this kills her.
 Chapin succeeds in extracting a live Tingler from her dead body.
 Meanwhile, Chapin and his unfaithful wife Isabel have been blackmailing one another.
 She now seeks to dispose of him by unleashing the captured Tingler.

 The Tingler was William Castle’s greatest moment of triumph (unless you count Rosemary’s Baby (1968) – but he was only producer on that).
 The Tingler has become a cult classic.
-Watching it you can see why – it has everything including an outrageously entertaining premise, Vincent Price, William Castle at the height of his gimmick-based ingenuity, wonderfully torrid scenes of marital in-battling between Price and his calculating tramp of a wife Patricia Cutts, even LSD trips (The Tingler was the first film to ever depict an acid trip).
+Watching it you can see why – it has everything including an outrageously entertaining premise, Vincent Price, William Castle at the height of his gimmick-based ingenuity, wonderfully torrid scenes of marital in-battling between Price and his calculating tramp of a wife Patricia Cutts.
+We even LSD trips – The Tingler was the first film to ever depict an acid trip (Robb White recounts how he tried some LSD on the advice of Aldous Huxley, back at a time when it was still a legal drug, and then incorporated it into the film).
 It is a wonderful little B film that lives up to its cult reputation in every way.

 The concept of The Tingler and its being defeated by the “release of fear tensions” (ie. screaming) is positively ingenious (although the idea that something the size of what the Tingler is finally revealed to be could hide inside the human body undetected is preposterous).
 Frequent Castle collaborator Robb White turns in a tautly effective screenplay – there is a fine twist that reveals Philip Coolidge as having deliberately murdered his wife.
 Although the final seemingly tacked-on twist ending with her returning to life and coming after him makes no sense.